CSUChico-CSCI340/CSCI340-KernelHacking/README.md

 1. Read about how the /proc filesystem works
 2. Figure out how you write information to a /proc file
-3. Write a kernel module that successfully prints a fixed string when one cat’s the /proc/num pagefaults file.
+3. Write a kernel module that successfully prints a fixed string when one cat’s the /proc/numpagefaults file.
 4. Locate the kernel code that generates page faults statistics
-5. Write a kernel module that prints that statistic every time someone cat’s the /proc/num pagefaults file.
+5. Write a kernel module that prints that statistic every time someone cat’s the /proc/numpagefaults file.

 Good luck!